Billy Donovan's Success and Achievements in Timeline

 On January 19, 2013, Billy Donovan recorded his 400th career victory at the University of Florida with an 83–52 win over the Missouri Tigers.

-In 2013, Billy Donovan was recognized by his peers as the SEC Coach of the Year.
+In 2013, Billy Donovan was recognized as the SEC Coach of the Year.

-In 2014, Billy Donovan was recognized by his peers as the SEC Coach of the Year.
+In 2014, Billy Donovan was recognized as the SEC Coach of the Year.

 2014: Undefeated SEC Record and Tournament Win

-In 2014, Florida became the first team in SEC history to finish with an 18–0 conference record and won the SEC Tournament, running their record against SEC opponents to 21–0.
+In 2014, Billy Donovan's squad became the first team in SEC history to finish with an 18–0 conference record and won the 2014 SEC men's basketball tournament.

-On February 28, 2015, Billy Donovan became the second youngest coach in NCAA Division I history to reach 500 career wins.
-However, the Gators finished the season with a losing record, ending their winning and 20-win season streaks.
+On February 28, 2015, Billy Donovan became the second youngest coach in NCAA Division I history to earn 500 career wins, in a victory over the Tennessee Volunteers.
+However, the Gator squad finished the season with a losing record.

-2019: Named NBA Coach's Association Coach of the Year
+2019: NBA Coach's Association Coach of the Year

-Billy Donovan was named the NBA Coach's Association Coach of the Year after the 2019-2020 season.
+In 2019, Billy Donovan was named the NBA Coach's Association Coach of the Year.